 Therefore, to gauge the outcome of war we must appraise the situation on the basis of the following five criteria, and compare the two sides by assessing their relative strengths.
 The first is the way (tao), the second is climate, the third is terrain, the fourth is command, and the fifth is regulation.

 The way (tao) is what brings the thinking of people in line with their superiors.

-There are two ways to understand this notion within CS: 1) bringing the thinking of the organization in line with the security aspects of the organization; and 2) bringing the thinking of the security aspects in line with the functional realities of the organization.
+There are two ways to understand this notion within InfoSec: 1) bringing the thinking of the organization in line with the security aspects of the organization; and 2) bringing the thinking of the security aspects in line with the functional realities of the organization.
 While these two positions may seem to be at odds, another way of understanding this requirement is in terms of making sure the organization is working as a unified whole, headed in the same direction, and not working at cross purposes.
 Thus, the security element will do the most with what it has, and the organization will fall in line with the security assessments and requirements; for example, not introducing rogue devices onto the company network, or not entrusting their login information to third-party vendors.

 We can also consider “bringing of thinking in line” as a way of effectively governing/running the organization, so that the focus that goes into maintaining security does not diminish over time.
 On the flip side, for hackers, wearing down defenses is a great avenue of attack – making you open that email or attachment by making you lose focus on security.

 Climate is light and shadow, heat and cold, and the rotation of the seasons.